 Participation Requests can be made by a 'community participation body'.
 This may be a:

-Before you make a request you should check if there is an existing way in which you can be involved in improving outcomes to your community.
+Before you make a request you should check if there is an existing way in which your group can be involved in improving outcomes to your community.

-If you are not sure of the existing consultation or decision-making processes you can get involved in, you can email us at firstname.lastname@example.org and we will help you find the right process for you.
+If you are not sure of the existing consultation or decision-making processes you can get involved in, you can email us at email@example.com or fill in the and we will help you find the right process for you.

 If you think your community body might want to make a Participation Request to the council, the first thing you should do is get in touch.
 We can give you advice on the request process.